How to Eat like a Local at the Best off Strip Buffets in Las Vegas

 While Rosemary had a fresh Mango Lassi, a drink made of milk, yogurt and mango pulp.
 It was tasty, not overly sweet but quite filling.

-In addition, you can help yourself at the beer and wine self-serving bar.
-There, you pour yourself the drink of your choice and pay by the ounce.
 We were disappointed to not get any help to decipher how to use the self-serve bar and maybe too lazy and intimidated to give it a try.
 So we stick to the exotic drink menu.

-We definitely recommend Mint Indian Bistro as an alternative to the traditional buffet experience in Las Vegas.
 The food was surprisingly fresh and very flavorful.
 The live cooking experience added to the overall buffet, with dishes served fresh and cooked on the spot.

 With locations outside of the Strip, you’ll also discover new local neighborhoods.
-Eating at Mint Bistro is a great way to sample traditional Indian food that may not be your typical go-to Indian dishes.
-Paired with outstanding beer and wine for an Indian restaurant, and you can count on a delicious time.
+Mint Bistro is a great way to sample traditional Indian food that are not our typical go-to Indian dishes.

 Mint Indian Bistro